Meyer Lemon Bars

 Here are some tips for making the perfect Meyer lemon bar:

 • Don’t cut the bars right away.
-Let them cool completely.
+Let them cool 1-2 hours on a wire rack before cutting.

-• If you’re not serving them right away, wait until just before serving to dust with powdered sugar.
+• If you’re not serving them right away, wait until just before serving to top them with a dusting of confectioner sugar.
 If you plan to freeze the lemon cars, skip the powdered sugar until ready to serve.

 • I like smaller portions, so this recipe, baked in an 8″ x 8″ baking pan, yields 16 bars.
 You can, of course, make larger servings.